bfriscic/CarService/README.md

-## Uvod
+## Intro

-SMV APP je Java desktop aplikacija koja služi za evidenciju klijenata, njihovih vozila, radnika i servisa koji se obavljaju na određenim vozilima.
-Korisničko sučelje aplikacije izrađeno je u Swing okruženju, dok se podaci pohranjunu u MariaDB bazu podataka zahvaljujući Hibernate ORMu.
+SMV APP is a Java desktop application that serves to record customers, their vehicles, workers and services performed on specific vehicles.
+The user interface of the application is created in the Swing environment, while the data is stored in the MariaDB database(local storage) thanks to Hibernate ORM.

-## Korišteni alati
+## Used tools

 * [Java JDK 14](https://www.oracle.com/java/technologies/javase/14-relnote-issues.html)
 * [MariaDB](https://mariadb.org/)